tpportugal/tpp_valhalla/docs/api/turn-by-turn/api-reference.md

 | `use_transfers` |User's desire to favor transfers.
 Range of values from 0 (try to avoid transfers) to 1 (totally comfortable with transfers).|
 | `transit_start_end_max_distance` | A pedestrian option that can be added to the request to extend the defaults (2145 meters or approximately 1.5 miles).
 This is the maximum walking distance at the beginning or end of a route.|
 | `transit_transfer_max_distance` | A pedestrian option that can be added to the request to extend the defaults (800 meters or 0.5 miles).
 This is the maximum walking distance between transfers.|
 | `filters` | A way to filter for one or more `stops`, `routes`, or `operators`.
-Filters must contain a list of [Onestop IDs](https://transit.land/documentation/onestop-id-scheme/), which is a unique identifier for Transitland data, and an `action`. <ul><li>`ids`: any number of Onestop IDs (such as o-9q9-bart)</li><li>`action`: either `exclude` to exclude all of the `ids` listed in the filter or `include` to include only the `ids` listed in the filter</li></ul>
+Filters must contain a list of [Onestop IDs](https://docs.tpp.pt/onestop-id-scheme/), which is a unique identifier for TPP data, and an `action`. <ul><li>`ids`: any number of Onestop IDs (such as o-9q9-bart)</li><li>`action`: either `exclude` to exclude all of the `ids` listed in the filter or `include` to include only the `ids` listed in the filter</li></ul>

 ###### Filter transit data

-When using `filters`, you need to include a [Onestop ID](https://transit.land/documentation/onestop-id-scheme/) to identify the stop, routes, or operators to include or exclude in your query.
-Depending on how you are interacting with transit data from Transitland, there are different ways of obtaining the Onestop ID.
+When using `filters`, you need to include a [Onestop ID](https://docs.tpp.pt/onestop-id-scheme/) to identify the stop, routes, or operators to include or exclude in your query.
+Depending on how you are interacting with transit data from TPP, there are different ways of obtaining the Onestop ID.

 - Turn-by-Turn API: Query a transit route query and parse the returned JSON maneuver  for `transit_info` to find `operator_onestop_id` and the route `onestop_id`.
 A `transit_stop` contains the `onestop_id` for the stop.
-- [Mobility Explorer](https://github.com/transitland/mobility-explorer): Click a single route, stop, or operator on the map, or use the drop-down menu to find the Onestop ID for routes and operators.
+- [Mobility Explorer](https://github.com/tpportugal/tpp_explorador): Click a single route, stop, or operator on the map, or use the drop-down menu to find the Onestop ID for routes and operators.
 The Onestop ID, among other details, is listed in the sidebar.
-- [Transitland](https://transit.land/): Use the Transitland Datastore API to query directly for stops, routes, and operators using a number of options.
-For example, you can filter for only [subway routes](http://transit.land/api/v1/routes?vehicle_type=metro) or [bus routes](http://transit.land/api/v1/routes?vehicle_type=bus).
-See the [Transitland Datastore API documentation](https://transit.land/documentation/datastore/api-endpoints.html) for details.
+- [TPP](https://api.tpp.pt/): Use the TPP Datastore API to query directly for stops, routes, and operators using a number of options.
+For example, you can filter for only [subway routes](http://api.tpp.pt/v1/routes?vehicle_type=metro) or [bus routes](http://api.tpp.pt/v1/routes?vehicle_type=bus).
+See the [TPP Datastore API documentation](https://docs.tpp.pt/datastore/api-endpoints.html) for details.

 ##### Sample JSON payloads for multimodal requests with transit